EridaniTeam/Kts2Native/README.md

 build native executable for script2native.kts

-On Windows platform it will require Native Tool cmd, simply install Visudio and search "x64(or 32) Native Tools Command Prompt for VS 2019"
+On Windows platform it will require Native Tool cmd, simply install Visual Studio and search "x64(or 32) Native Tools Command Prompt for VS 2019"

 ```